thessaly/GOSHMap/CONTRIBUTING.md

-So you want to add a project to the map?
+# I want to add a project to the map

 Thanks <3

 If you have a GitHub account, keep reading the instructions.